DadCooksDinner

 Instructions

-1. Brown the bacon: Spread the bacon out in the bottom of the pressure cooker pot, then put it over medium-low heat (or, in an electric PC, turn on Sauté mode).
+1. Brown the bacon: Spread the bacon out in the bottom of an Instant Pot or other pressure cooker, then set it for Sauté mode - Medium (use medium-low heat with a stovetop pressure cooker).
 Cook the bacon, stirring often, until the bacon is starting to brown, about 5 minutes.

 2. Sauté the aromatics in the bacon fat: Stir the onion and garlic into the bacon in the pressure cooker pot, and sprinkle with the ½ teaspoon of salt.
 Sauté until the onion softens, about five minutes.

-4. Pressure cook the beans: Lock the lid on the pressure cooker and pressure cook at high pressure for 35 minutes in an electric pressure cooker, or 30 minutes in a stovetop PC.
-(On the Instant Pot, use the Manual setting, and set the cook time for 35 minutes.)
+4. Pressure cook the beans for 35 minutes with a Natural Release: Lock the lid and pressure cook at high pressure for 35 minutes in an Instant Pot or other electric pressure cooker or for 30 minutes in a stovetop PC.
+(On the Instant Pot, use the Manual, Pressure Cook, or Pressure Cook - Custom setting, and set the cooking time to 35 minutes.)
 Let the pressure come down naturally, about 20 minutes more.
-Remove the lid, tilting it away from you to avoid any hot steam.
+(You can quick release any remaining pressure after 15 minutes if you are in a hurry.)
+Remove the lid, tilting it away to avoid hot steam.
+Ladle into bowls, serve and enjoy!

 Equipment